 Q: When and where will this year’s “Be A HeartStarter!” training event be held?

 The free event will be held on Saturday, April 21st at the Blackham Coliseum.
 Two sessions will be held at 8 a.m. and 10:30 a.m.
-Each participant will receive an “I’m A Heart Starter” T-shirt, a training course participation certificate, and a CPR instruction brochure.
+Each participant will receive an “I’m A Heart Starter” T-shirt and a participation certificate.